-Some types of tubal ligation use an incision (a cut in your skin), but Essure doesn’t.
+Tubal ligation is a surgical procedure.
+The doctor cuts or blocks your fallopian tubes through a cut in your skin on your belly.
 You’ll get medicine to help with pain, and you can usually go home the same day.

 How does tubal ligation feel?

-Laparoscopy is one of the most common procedures.
-You get local anesthesia (numbing medicine), and you may also have general anesthesia to put you to sleep.
+Laparoscopy is the most common procedure.
+You’ll get general anesthesia to put you to sleep.
 The doctor pumps gas into your belly so they can see your organs.
-They make 1 or 2 small cuts near your belly button and use a laparoscope (a tool with a light and a lens) to find your fallopian tubes.
-Then they close off your tubes through the laparoscope or a second cut.
+They make a few small cuts in your lower belly and use a laparoscope (a tool with a light and a lens) to find your fallopian tubes.
+Then they use heat, clips, or rings to close off your tubes or remove them completely.
 The whole thing takes about 20-30 minutes, and you can usually go home the same day.
 There’s very little scarring.

 Another common procedure is a minilaparotomy.
 It’s often done right after childbirth.
 You get local anesthesia and your doctor makes a small cut near your belly button.
-The doctor brings the tubes up through the cut, then blocks the tubes with clips or by removing a short section.
+The doctor brings your fallopian tubes up through the cut, then removes a short section of your tubes, blocks your tubes with clips, or removes the tubes completely.
 It usually only takes a few days to recover.

 How will I feel after sterilization?

 Most symptoms only last a short time.
-But call your doctor immediately if you:
+But call your doctor right away if you have:

 How long will it take me to recover after my sterilization?

-You can usually recover from minilaparotomy and laparoscopy within a couple of days.
-But it’s a good idea to take it easy for the next week or so, and you should avoid lifting anything heavy for about a week.
+You can usually recover from sterilization within a couple of days, but it’s a good idea to take it easy until you feel better.
+Avoid lifting anything heavier than 12 pounds for a week after the surgery if you can.